 - 1) Request for Payment Form (Form 5).
-Signed with two signatures. - 2) All boxes on Request for Payment form completed. - 3) Make sure that the homeowner's address is on Request for Payment Form, Rehabilitation Contract, & Certification of Completion and Final Inspection Form. - 4) Form 9 Administrative Expenses.
-Administrative invoices should include back-up documentation (time sheets, check stubs, cost allocation plan for indirect costs etc.). - 5) Contract between Homeowner and Contractor.
+Signed with two signatures. - 2) All boxes on Request for Payment form completed. - 3) Make sure that the homeowner's address is on Request for Payment Form, Rehabilitation Contract, & Certification of Completion and Final Inspection Form. - 4) Contract between Homeowner and Contractor.
 Contract must be signed by all parties.
 Homeowner and contractor signatures must be the same on the Contract and the Certificate of Completion and Final Inspection Form.
 If the signatures are not the same, an explanation is required.
-If someone signs on behalf of the homeowner, please include Power of Attorney or explanation regarding the situation. - a.
+If someone signs on behalf of the homeowner, please include Power of Attorney or explanation regarding the situation.

+- a.
 Only the ERP funding that will be paid from the Administering Agency to the contractor should be indicated on the ERP Contract.
 Inspection fees that are paid to qualified inspectors should not be included in the ERP contract. - b.
-In the event that the contract amount changes with an increase or a decrease, a change order that will document and explain the increase or decrease is required. - 6) Initial work write-ups using the THDA template, completed by a qualified inspector.
-The work write-up should include line item costs from the winning contractor's bid for work to be completed, and should indicate who performed the initial inspection and created the work write-up. - 7) The Permit Worksheet must be complete and included with the form 5 Request For Payment
+In the event that the contract amount changes with an increase or a decrease, a change order that will document and explain the increase or decrease is required. - 5) Initial scope of work using the THDA template, completed by a qualified rehabilitation coordinator.
+The scope of work should include line item costs from the winning contractor's bid for work to be completed, and should indicate who performed the initial property condition assessment and created the scope of work. - 6) The Permit Worksheet must be complete and included with the form 5 Request For Payment - 7) Final invoice from contractor with line item costs should be submitted with request for payment. - 8) If permit costs are listed on the permit, supporting documentation, such as an invoice, receipt, or standard list of permit fees from the codes enforcement jurisdiction, must be submitted. - 9) Change Orders signed by the contractor and homeowner should be included if the cost of the project increases or decreases. - 10) Certification of Completion and Final Inspection Form must be signed by all parties, and include the qualified inspector's license number and credential type. - 11) Receipts for materials if volunteer labor is used and reimbursement for materials is requested.

-- 8) Final invoice from contractor with line item costs should be submitted with request for payment. - 9) If permit costs are listed on the permit, supporting documentation, such as an invoice, receipt, or standard list of permit fees from the codes enforcement jurisdiction, must be submitted. - 10) Change Orders signed by the contractor and homeowner should be included if the cost of the project increases or decreases. - 11) Certification of Completion and Final Inspection Form must be signed by all parties, and include the qualified inspector's license number and credential type. - 12) Receipts for materials if volunteer labor is used and reimbursement for materials is requested. - Please note that tools and work-related appliances that are not staying with the home are not eligible for reimbursement. - 13) If someone signs on behalf of the contractor, include documentation from the contractor authorizing the other person to sign on behalf of the contractor. - 14) The amount requested from the grant matches the contract amount.
+Please note that tools and work-related appliances that are not staying with the home are not eligible for reimbursement. - 12) If someone signs on behalf of the contractor, include documentation from the contractor authorizing the other person to sign on behalf of the contractor. - 13) The amount requested from the grant matches the contract amount.
 The amount indicated on the contractor invoice, write-up, and/or amount requested for materials must be equal to the contract amount for the work to be covered by THDA.